 Safe Space Contact - Tristan Hanlon 0416 132 323 email@example.com

 Event Organiser - Bruce Elder 0413 002 868

 Event Managers - (Fri and Sun) Christina Ellen, (Sat) Peta Parnell, (Late Nights) Trudi Pickering and Dean Badelles, (Workshops) Melinda Hodgins

 Make an anonymous report using this form https://tinyurl.com/slx2017form

 If you see someone being harassed or looking uncomfortable you are encouraged to take the initiative and go over and just ask “Hi, are you OK?” or just strike up a conversation, ask them if they’d like to dance or grab a drink together etc. The idea is to help them remove themselves from the situation.

 JUST BE A GOOD HUMAN!

 We expect you to take ownership of your own behaviour and actions.
-If someone lets you know (verbally or non-verbally) that they are feeling uncomfortable, check your behaviour, apologize sincerely and make a change.
-If you accidently touch someone in an inappropriate way, apologise immediately.
+If someone lets you know (verbally or non-verbally) that they are feeling uncomfortable, check your behaviour, apologise sincerely and make a change.
+If you accidentally touch someone in an inappropriate way, apologise immediately.

 We support everyone’s right to say “no”… to a dance, to a dip, to an aerial, even during a dance if you begin to feel uncomfortable.
 If you receive a “no” please accept it graciously, just smile and say “No problem”.